simcard0000/simcard0000.github.io/README.md

 # simcard0000.github.io

 Check out my site at www.simranthind.me!
 Right now it's pretty static, with links for other places, but I plan on expanding this in the near future.
+The background animation was created using [particles.js](https://vincentgarreau.com/particles.js/), and a few elements make use of the the [UIKit](https://getuikit.com/) library.